neonzada/CacheSimAS/README.md

 ./CacheSimAS 1024:4:1 input.bin
 ```
 Make sure SDL2 is correctly configured if using the UI.
 If you don't have a hold of a .bin file, don't worry.
 Simply edit `input.txt` with your hex values of choice, run through `hex2bin` with `./hex2bin input.txt input.bin` and use your newly generated binary input on the simulator!
+Alternatively, you can generate random addresses with the `--gen` flag, like this: `./hex2bin --gen 1000 input.bin`.

 ## 🧪 Example Usage